 Please note that "TV Licensing" is a trade mark used by companies contracted by the BBC to administer the collection of television licence fees and enforcement of the television licensing system.
 The majority of the administration of TV Licensing is contracted to Capita Business Services Ltd ('Capita').
 Over-the-counter services are provided by PayPoint plc ('PayPoint') in the UK, and by the Post Office in the Isle of Man and Channel Islands.
-Marketing and printing services are contracted to Proximity London Ltd. Media services are contracted to Havas Media.
+Marketing and printing services are contracted to Proximity London Ltd. Media services are contracted to Media Planning Limited trading as Havas Media UK.
 The BBC is a public authority in respect of its television licensing functions and retains overall responsibility.